cwonrails/prayasht.github.io/v3/blog/evolution-of-effulgence/index.md

 Finally, we arrive at v3:
 ![effulgence.io v3](./v3.jpg)
-A step in the right direction!
+Awwww yeee.
+WebGL FTW.

-You're on it.
-It's everything I've ever wanted.
+It's not perfect, but it's a step in the right direction.
 I'm still working on optimizing it and adding more functionality, but it's a good start for now.
 Big ups to the creators of gatsby.js and React.
 The web just gets better and faster everyday.